FOUNDER’S MESSAGE

 Gold Mercury Peace & Cooperation Symbol

-Globalisation is now a reality of life.
-We believe that Gold Mercury’s efforts and Visionary Governance message since the 1960’s, to promote cooperative trade amongst businesses and nations, as well as dialogue amongst governments has assisted in a more humane globalisation and the democratisation effort of many nations.
+Globalisation is now a reality.
+Since the 1960s, Gold Mercury’s efforts and Sustainable Global Governance message have promoted peaceful, cooperative trade among businesses and nations, as well as dialogue among governments and civil society.
+This has assisted in more humane and ethical globalisation and the democratisation effort of many nations.

-Our Gold Mercury Awards for Visionary Governance® have rewarded corporations in all corners of the world for improving corporate governance and social responsibility, international trade, industrial development and processes, union relations, the safety of workers, the standards of products and services, research and development and the environment.
-We were the clear pioneer in this area.
+Gold Mercury pioneered the creation of the first awards to recognise good governance in 1961.
+Our Gold Mercury Awards have rewarded corporations worldwide for improving corporate governance and social responsibility, international trade, industrial development and processes, union relations, worker safety, product and service quality standards, and research and development for innovation and the environment.
+We were the clear pioneers in this area.

-CRCOur Awards for individual and institutional efforts and initiatives to promote humanitarian efforts and to develop better understanding and communication amongst people and include Nobel Prize winners, royalty, and global organisations such as the United Nations and the International Red Cross.
-In 1979 we presented Enrique de la Mata Gorostizaga, Vice President of the International Red Cross with the award for humanitarian relief activities in situations of conflict and for upholding humanitarian law around the world.
+CRCOur Awards recognise individual and institutional efforts and initiatives to promote humanitarian efforts and develop better understanding and communication among people.
+They include Nobel Prize winners, royal houses, and global organisations such as the United Nations and the International Red Cross.
+These recipients are committed to positively impacting and promoting a more connected and compassionate global community.
+In 1979, we presented Enrique de la Mata Gorostizaga, Vice President of the International Red Cross, with the award for humanitarian first-response relief activities in conflict situations and for upholding humanitarian law worldwide.

-Gold Mercury International awarded FAO, the Food and Agriculture Organisation of the United Nations and UNICEF, the United Nations Children Fund for their work and special mission of combating poverty, hunger and malnutrition throughout the world, a challenge that confronts us all.
-We awarded the U.N for its efforts in the search for peace in numerous regions of the world.
-We will strive to continue our relationship with FAO (Food and Agriculture Organisation) and U.N bodies to improve and reduce the great divide between the rich and the poor and to make the world a better and safer place.
-We believe this pledge is vital considering the current state of global affairs.
+Gold Mercury International awarded FAO, the Food and Agriculture Organisation of the United Nations and UNICEF, and the United Nations Children Fund for their work and unique mission of combating poverty, hunger, and malnutrition worldwide, a challenge that confronts us all.
+We awarded the United Nations for its efforts in the search for peace in numerous regions of the world.
+We will strive to continue our relationship with FAO (Food and Agriculture Organisation) and U.N. bodies to improve and reduce the divide between the rich and the poor and make the world safer.
+This pledge is vital considering the current state of global affairs.

 fao_unicef

-Our organisation’s principle award, which commenced in 1970, is and always will be for peace.
-To award a peace prize is both a difficult task and a great responsibility.
-The future of peace is no longer confined to conflicts among nations but also the ability to anticipate the future and protect our common public goods, as well as finding and co-creating solutions via the most beautiful word that I know: cooperation.
+Our organisation’s principal award, which commenced in 1970, will always be for peace.
+Awarding a peace prize is both a difficult task and a great responsibility.
+The future of peace is no longer confined to conflicts among nations; it also includes the ability to anticipate the future and protect our common public goods, as well as find and co-create solutions via the most beautiful word that I know: cooperation.

-One has to bear in mind the risks and dangers of searching for peace considering that some of our peace award winners have lost or risked their lives fighting for what they believed in.
+One has to bear in mind the risks and dangers of searching and fighting for peace, considering that some of our peace award winners have lost or risked their lives fighting for a better tomorrow.

-Many of the Gold Mercury Peace Awards have been given to heads of state and commanders-in-chief of the largest armies in the world – statesmen with the heavy responsibility of maintaining stability in the world during difficult periods, such as during the Cold War.
+Many of the Gold Mercury Peace Awards have been given to heads of state and commanders-in-chief of the largest armies in the world—statesmen who were heavily responsible for maintaining stability in the world during difficult periods, such as the Cold War.

 Print

-President Ford received the award for setting new limitations upon nuclear weapons in conjunction with Brezhnev and also for preventing a new war in the Middle East by bringing two adversaries to a table of peace and persuading them to accept an interim truce agreement.
+President Ford received the award for setting new limitations upon nuclear weapons in conjunction with Soviet leader Brezhnev and for preventing a new war in the Middle East by bringing two adversaries to a peace table and persuading them to accept an interim truce agreement.

-Leonid Brezhnev, whilst greatly expanding the Soviet Union’s military-industrial complex, attempted in the 1970’s to normalise relations with the West and to promote détente with the U.S. An example of such an attempt is when he and U.S President Richard Nixon signed the SALT treaty, freezing the build-up of certain U.S and Soviet weapons systems.
+Leonid Brezhnev, while greatly expanding the Soviet Union’s military-industrial complex, attempted in the 1970s to normalise relations with the West and promote détente with the U.S. An example of such an attempt is when he and U.S. President Richard Nixon signed the SALT treaty, freezing the build-up of certain U.S. and Soviet weapons systems.

 Print

-The second U.S President to be awarded our peace award, Ronald Reagan, followed a foreign policy of ‘peace through strength’ but also sought to improve relations with the Soviet Union.
+Ronald Reagan, the second U.S. president to be awarded our peace award, followed a foreign policy of ‘peace through strength’ but also sought to improve relations with the Soviet Union.
 In dramatic meetings with Soviet leader Mikhail Gorbachev, he negotiated a treaty that would eliminate intermediate-range nuclear missiles.
-In this case, the use of diplomacy and mutual cooperation enabled the superpowers to clearly recognise that in the event of nuclear conflict neither one could emerge victorious.
+In this case, diplomacy and cooperation enabled the superpowers to recognise that in the event of nuclear conflict, neither one could emerge victorious.

-Today whilst new countries may be seeking nuclear capabilities; other countries are entering a new transition in search of a more just, free and humane future.
-Here I have to quote Albert Einstein in 1946:
+Today, whilst new countries may seek nuclear capabilities, other countries are entering a new transition in search of a more just, free and humane future.
+Here, I have to quote the foresight of the great scientist and pacifist Albert Einstein in 1946:

 “Today we must abandon competition and secure cooperation.
 This must be the central fact in all our considerations of international affairs; otherwise we face certain disaster.
 Past thinking and methods did not prevent world wars.
 Future thinking must prevent wars.”

-Future thinking is what we love to do at Gold Mercury.
+Future thinking and foresight are what we love to do at Gold Mercury.
 Understand and face the challenges of tomorrow with clear frameworks, tools and proposals that are inclusive and foster the cooperation and understanding of all stakeholders.
-The challenges of the new millennium, including the United Nations Sustainable Development Goals make the mission of Gold Mercury International and our Awards even more important now than in the past.
+The challenges of the new millennium, including the United Nations Sustainable Development Goals, make the mission of Gold Mercury International and our Awards even more critical now than in the past.

-We will continue to work with governments, corporations and other global governance stakeholders in an attempt to find solutions and new frameworks to address these challenges.
+We will continue to work with governments, corporations, and other global governance stakeholders to find solutions and new frameworks for addressing these global challenges.

 diagram_main-sdgs_777x300

-People of different nations must choose to work together as ‘global citizens’ in peace and to make the necessary cultural and ideological transitions in order to improve the world and make it a better place.
+People of different nations must choose to work together as ‘global citizens’ in peace and to make the necessary cultural and ideological transitions to guarantee our planetary survival.

-Many of the world’s royal houses, heads of state and government, world organisations, corporations and global personalities alike have supported Gold Mercury in its quest for improving Global Governance.
-We know that they will continue to support us in the new millennium for the next 50 years.
+Many of the world’s leaders, heads of state and government, world organisations, corporations and civil society actors have supported Gold Mercury International in its quest for improving foresight in Global Governance, peace and cooperation.
+We know they will continue supporting us in facing the challenges ahead.

 “Thank you.”